syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 {% highlight vb.net %}
 [VB]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Add a page to the document.
+'Adds a page to the document.

 Dim page As PdfPage = document.Pages.Add()

-'Create PDF graphics for the page.
+'Creates PDF graphics for the page.

 Dim graphics As PdfGraphics = page.Graphics

 Dim img As New PdfBitmap("Input.jpg")

-'Reduce the quality of the image
+'Reduces the quality of the image

 img.Quality = 50

 img.Draw(page, New PointF(0, 0))

-'Save the document.
+'Saves the document.

 document.Save("Output.pdf")

-'Close the document.
+'Closes the document.

 document.Close(True)